python-jsonschema/jsonschema/docs/validate.rst

 .. autoclass:: Draft4Validator

-For example, if you wanted to validate a schema you created against the Draft 3 json schema, you could use:
+For example, if you wanted to validate a schema you created against the Draft 4 meta-schema, you could use:

 .. code-block:: python

     from jsonschema import Draft4Validator

     schema = {
         "$schema": "http://json-schema.org/schema#"

         "type": "object",
         "properties": {
             "name": {"type": "string"},